JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2020.md

 : Use `com.jetbrains.python.psi.FutureFeature` instead.

 `com.jetbrains.python.sdk.PythonSdkUpdater.updateOrShowError(Sdk, SdkModificator, Project, Component)` method parameter `SdkModificator` removed
-: It was not processed carefully, it should be enough to pass editable sdk instead.
+: It was not processed carefully, it should be enough to pass editable SDK instead.

 `python.sdk.interpreter.field.is.empty` property removed from resource bundle `messages.PyBundle` : Use `python.sdk.field.is.empty` from `messages.PySdkBundle` instead.